metacosm/articles/2022/en/red-hat-developers-blogs/josdk-part-1.md

 However, as we've seen earlier, even if we're not taking runtime characteristics into account, Go is an attractive language to program operators in, thanks in no small part to the framework ecosystem it offers to support such a task.
-While there are Java clients that rival the `client-go` project to help with the Kubernetes server part interaction, these clients only provide low-level abstractions, while the Go ecosystem provides higher-level frameworks and utilities targeted at operator developers.
+While there are Java clients that rival the `client-go` project to help with interacting with the Kubernetes server, these clients only provide low-level abstractions, while the Go ecosystem provides higher-level frameworks and utilities targeted at operator developers.